sokoide/mini-os/day03/README.md

 `boot.s` performs the following:

 -   Disable interrupts, enable A20 (0x92)
--   Define GDT "within file" and register with `lgdt` (don't use %include)
+-   Define GDT "within file" and register with `lgdt`
 -   Load sector 2 onwards from disk to `0x00100000` with BIOS `INT 0x13` (simple fixed sector count)
 -   KERNEL_SECTORS sectors are loaded into memory.
 For 127 sectors, 127 x 512 bytes = 63.5 kilobytes are loaded
 -   Enter protected mode with `CR0.PE=1` → `jmp dword 0x08:kernel_entry` to 32-bit